-Students who anticipate graduation must make a formal application the semester of their expected date of graduation.
+Students who anticipate graduation must make a formal application by submitting the Application for Undergraduate Graduation Form the semester of their expected date of graduation.
 The application must be approved by the student's advisor, chair, and dean before being submitted to the Office of the Registrar (see the University Calendar and Class Schedule for deadline dates.)
 The graduation fee will be assessed in the semester that the graduation occurs.